Volleyball Court Lines

 The attack line is the line in between the frontcourt and backcourts, dividing each side for front and back row players.
 This line also marks where players can attack the ball on offense.

-This is also called the three-meter line, because it's three meters away from the net, but that can be confusing, so we'll be referring to this as the attack line for the rest of the tutorial.
+This is also called the three-meter line, because it's three meters away from the net.

 The centerline is located directly in the middle of the court, right underneath the net and it cuts the court in half.

 Coach Restriction Line

 The coach restriction line marks where the coaches of each volleyball team are allowed to stand.
 This is the area behind the sidelines.